 To learn more about correlation, be sure to check out our blog post What is Correlation and Why Does it Matter.

-Correlation can be accessed from the Portfolio Manager window, as shown in the screenshot below.
+Correlation can also be accessed from the Portfolio Manager window, as shown in the screenshot below.

 Items can be selected in the left hand panel as seen below.
 You can select Portfolios, Watchlists, or items under Quotes.
 New tickers can also be added in the add quote box seen below.